 The general pattern of larvae ascending to the neuston during the months of May also generally coincides with stratification processes and an offshore spring bloom, which has been found to be correlated with recruitment success (Gibson et al. 2019).
 As larvae develop into juveniles, it is thought that the transition from offshore to inshore regions tends to occur during the months of June to August, which corresponds with warmer water temperatures, and the highest metabolic potential for growth during this period.
 As noted above, sablefish tend to prefer inshore habitats as juveniles.
 However, it is commonly observed during high recruitment events, that juveniles will also inhabit the shelf regions, suggesting that individuals can utilize and are adapted to a variety of habitats.
-The ability to utilize a wide array of habitats as juveniles is likely attributed to their generalist diet, where they are able to consume a variety of prey items, minimizing the impacts of inter or intra-specific competition as juveniles.
+The ability to utilize a wide array of habitats as juveniles can likely be attributed to their generalist diet, where they are able to consume a variety of prey items, minimizing the impacts of inter or intra-specific competition as juveniles.
 While these adaptations are not necessarily related to the physical aspects of oceanography, it does suggest that individuals that are transported into Bering Sea and Aleutian Island through the ACC, AC, and AS are likely able to be successful, despite the differences in species assemblages among these regions.
 Consequently, sablefish life-history is likely adapted to the oceanographic features of Alaska through 1) spawning locations (i.e., most spawning occurring along the narrow continental slope of the eastern GOA), 2) spawn and hatch timing coinciding with periods of peak productivity, 3) development of large pectoral fins to aid in transport, and 4) the ability to utilize a variety of habitats and prey items.

 Proposal